Languages

 Enable and manage multiple content languages in Optimizely CMS 13 for editors.

-To set the CMS 13 user interface language, see Set a personal language preference in Get started with CMS (SaaS).
+To set the CMS 13 UI language, see Get started with CMS 13.

-Editors can create content in a language after you activate it and set an access level for a language to authorize editors to create or edit pages in that language.
+Editors can create content in a language after you activate it and set an access level to authorize them to create or edit pages in that language.

-When an editor copies a page, language versions are copied regardless of the editor's language rights.
-This means that if an editor with access rights to English only copies a page that exists in English and French and pastes that somewhere, both language versions are copied.
+When an editor copies a page, all language versions copy regardless of the editor's language rights.
+For example, an editor with access rights only to English who copies a page in English and French will paste both language versions.

-NoteAuto-creation of language branches when creating content in a non-existent locale has been removed in CMS 13.
-In earlier versions, attempting to create content in a locale that had not been explicitly added and enabled would silently create a language branch.
-This behavior no longer applies.
+In earlier versions, attempting to create content in a locale that was not explicitly added and enabled silently created a language branch.
+CMS 13 does not do this.

-Creating content in a locale that does not exist in your instance, or that exists but is not enabled (Available selected), now returns an error.
-Ensure that every language you intend to use for content creation is both added and set to Available before editors attempt to create or edit content in that language.
-See Add languages below.
+Creating content in a locale that does not exist, or that exists but is not enabled (Available selected), returns an error.
+Ensure every language for content creation is added and set to Available before editors create or edit content in it.
+See Add languages.

 View languages